ArekSredzki/bits/_posts/2017-03-05-planning-architecture.md

 Our solution provides a method for optimal planet-level planning with dynamic risks.
 Using a geodesic grid, the issues introduced by map projections are avoided and optimal paths can easily be generated across the poles.
 Moreover, the nearly equidistant grid naturally reduces the disparity between the time taken to travel edges.
 This is critical being able to effectively use time-based risks such as weather.

-_TODO: Expand on the benefits of using a HexPlanet and what it is_
+_TODO: Expand on the benefits of using a geodesic grid and what it is_

 _TODO: Expand on:_
-- Augment the HexPlanet graph by making distant neighbours available.
+- Augment the geodesic graph by making distant neighbours available.
 This will double the angular resolution available to the vessel at any time, offering the following benefits:
-  - Significantly reduce the tendency for the path to travel along the HexPlanet's original geometry.
+  - Significantly reduce the tendency for the path to travel along the geodesic grid's original geometry.
   - Increase the accuracy/benefit of modeling vessel performance against apparent wind.
   - Note: watch for problems with hitting obstacles by "hopping" over them.

 _TODO: Expand on:_
 - Assign a value to time steps.
 - Proposed strategy for an accurate time step length:
-  - Store the minimum & maximum edge lengths seen while computing them all at the end of HexPlanet generation.
+  - Store the minimum & maximum edge lengths seen while computing them all at the end of geodesic grid generation.
   - Set the time step length should be the average time required to travel one-half of their difference.
     - This will allow for the accurate propagation of time as planning goes on, keeping dynamic risks in sync with the time at which the vessel is believed to be at the given location.
 - Evaluate the runtime and solution performance of the planner using various time step lengths.